 Here are some other ways that schools can encourage pupils to reduce their food wastage:

-- Serve correct portion sizes- younger children don’t need big portions, therefore if they are given larger quantities of food, they are likely to become too full and leave the majority on their plate, which can be avoided by serving portions appropriate to the child’s age.
-For older pupils, encourage them to eat smaller portions, and only go back for seconds if they’re still hungry.
+- Serve correct portion sizes- younger children don’t need big portions.
+Therefore, when given more significant quantities of food, they are likely to become too full and leave the majority on their plate, which can be avoided by serving portions appropriate to the child’s age.
+Encourage older pupils to eat smaller portions and only go back for seconds if they’re still hungry.

-- Make pupils aware of the issue- especially for older pupils, schools can demonstrate the impact of food wastage on their environment on a wider scale, similarly to Loughborough High who launched a campaign after realising how much food was being thrown out.
-They started by measuring a week’s waste and then filling the equivalent of black bags (around 20) with paper and card and putting them in the middle of the school hall so pupils saw them when they arrived for assembly.
-The students were then asked to come up with their ideas for reducing waste.
+- Make pupils aware of the issue- especially for older pupils; schools can demonstrate the impact of food wastage on their environment on a broader scale, similarly to Loughborough High, who launched a campaign after realising how much food was wasted.
+They started by measuring a week’s waste and then filling the equivalent of black bags (around 20) with paper and cards and putting them in the middle of the school hall, so pupils saw them when they arrived for assembly.
+The students were asked to come up with their ideas for reducing waste.

 Visit Stop Food Waste Day’s website to learn more about the campaign.

 The Schools & Academies Show is an exciting event that brings together education professionals, school leaders, and decision-makers across the UK.
 The show serves as a platform for showcasing innovative solutions, such as cashless catering, and sharing best practices in the education sector.

 Amidst the buzz and enthusiasm, ami Education had the pleasure of exhibiting at the event alongside Tucasi, payment and administration software providers.